ubuntu-mate/ubuntu-mate.org/blog/20180309-ubuntu-mate-bionic-beta1.md

 ### Ubuntu family issues

-This is our known list of bugs that affect all flavours.
+This is our known list of bugs that affects all flavours.

   * [The Ubiquity installer may auto select US keyboard layout](https://pad.lv/1706859)
     * To work around this manually, select the correct regional keyboard layout for your computer.